 In Photoshop, you’ll also be able to select the export pixel density (1x or 2x) from the project selector screen.

 Once you’ve selected your prototype and whether you’d like to sync all artboards on an active page or only selected artboards, click Sync to InVision.
-Your Sketch or Photoshop document must exist on your hard drive (meaning it’s been saved at least once), for a sync to start.

 All screens sent to InVision with Craft Sync for Sketch or Photoshop are compatible with Inspect.
 Any layer marked as exportable in Sketch will be available within Inspect and in the Assets tab in all formats/sizes defined within Sketch's export panel.